Frequently Asked Questions

 Ninjutsu is a huge umbrella term that refers to a group of skills for survival against man or catastrophe.
 It includes various types of combat, survival, herbs, psychology, health, intelligence gathering, horseback riding, blacksmithing, communication, prepping, escape, evasion, spirituality, distractions, explosives, invisibility, concealment, law, firearms, tracking, lock picking, food growing and storage, geography...and hundreds more.
 The list is truly exhaustive.

 When is it free?

-Every Monday our classes are free.
+Every Tuesday our classes are free.
 Always.
 For everyone.
 No expiration.
 Any other days we train are not free and are for those who want to get more out of it.
-Mondays are the best choice for beginners, but not exclusively.
+Tuesdays are the best choice for beginners, but not exclusively.

 What's the catch?

 No catch.
 This gives everyone an equal opportunity to learn life saving skills.
 When I was younger, I had no money and had a very hard time with this.
 I promised I would make a way for those who cannot afford it.